karl-schultz/StockData-VisualBasic-Analysis/README.md

 # KarlSchultz_Module2Challenge
-This is Karl Schultz's submission for Week 2 Challenge assignment for University of Oregon Data Analytics Bootcamp.
-This repository contains screenshots of the fully realized project in Excel with the vba code delivering all the correct outputs for the multiple_year_stock_data.xslm file.
-The screenshots are named in terms of year as is the name of the individual sheets in the Excel file.
-I've also included the visual basic code to run these results at user's leisure.
-Simply go into excel and import vba code or copy from notepad file to create macro.
-Then run macro named ModuleChallenge to see results replicated.
+This project builds a macro in Visual Basic to analyze stock market data in Excel.
+The script loops through one quarter of stock data and stores all of the following values from each row: ticker, volume of stock, open price, closing price.
+To run, go into Excel and import StockData-Analyzer vba code or copy from notepad file to create macro.
+Run the macro on all three years of stock data to replicate result shown in the three screenshots